nuagenetworks/topology-collector/README.md

 hypervisor_hostname service_host=service_host_name
 ```

-### `get-computes`
+### `get-hypervisors`

-The `get-computes` role queries the OpenStack controller nodes for the list of nova hypervisors.
+The `get-hypervisors` role queries the OpenStack controller nodes for the list of nova hypervisors.
 It parses the output and writes the result to `./hypervisors`.

 ### `get_topo.yml`